kkredit/incident-response-procedure/README.md

 ### 2.2.1 Incident: Distributed Denial Of Service

+A distributed denial of service attack pits a large number of attacker-controlled hosts against the organization's internet-facing services.
+The malicious hosts try to consume all of the server's resources in order to prevent legitimate requests from being handled.

 #### 2.2.1.1 Configure Web Servers to Stop Floods

+Configure the attacked servers to protect against HTTP and SYN floods.
+Specific procedures depend on the web server in use.
+Block the offending IP address and attempt to increase bandwidth above what the attacker can consume.

 #### 2.2.1.2 Coordinate with ISP to Block IPs

+Contact the ISP through the communication channel established in 2.1.1.8.
+Inform them of the attack and coordinate to block the offending IP addresses before they reach the web server.

 #### 2.2.1.3 Post-incident Procedures

 ### 2.2.2 Incident: Insider Breach

+An insider breach involves a member of the organization abusing their access rights to violate the confidentiality, integrity, or availability of a system.
+Usually the focus is on confidentiality of user data or organizational intellectual property.

 #### 2.2.2.1 Identify and Disable Compromised Accounts

+Upon discovery of an insider breach, immediately begin gathering all the accounts associated with that user and inspect the centralized logs to determine the activities the user has engaged in.
+Per 2.1.3.2, the user's activity may cause immediate action to be dangerous.
+In severe cases, the employee may have to be physically escorted from the building before accounts are disabled in order to prevent unpredictable behavior.
+As soon as safely possible, disable all accounts associated with the compromised user.

 #### 2.2.2.2 Restore Data to Good State

+Using backups and logs of activity, restore any modified data to a known good state.
+Though confidentiality cannot be truly remediated, take down exposed confidential data as possible.

 #### 2.2.2.3 Post-incident Procedures